The Geographical Context of Mamluk Warfare

 Siege Warfare: Terrain and Engineering

 The Mamluks were among the most effective siege specialists of the medieval world.
-Their success was rooted in engineering that adapted to the terrain.
+Their success was rooted in engineering that adapted to the terrain, and they approached sieges with the same attention to geography that characterized their field campaigns.

 Siege Ramparts and Protective Earthworks